jonpontet/hide-admin-notices/README.txt

 = I have no Show Notices button =

-Don't worry; this is normal behaviour.
+Don't worry — this is normal behaviour.
 The **Show Notices** button appears only when there are hidden notices, thus if you can't see this button, there are no notices that have been hidden.

 If, however, there are notices you think should have been hidden and there is no button, please write a message in the [WordPress Support Forum](https://wordpress.org/support/plugin/hide-admin-notices/).

 = What configuration is there with this plugin? =